Chain-of-Thought Predictive Control: Subskill Sequence as Chain-of-Thought

-\paragraph{Key States as Chain-of-Thought (CoT)} We observe that many low-level control tasks (e.g., object manipulations) naturally consist of sequences of subgoals.
-And there exist key states, each of which marks the completion of a subgoal.
-We name them the chain-of-thought (CoT), as they represent the global structure of a decision-making process and can provide coherent, succinct yet long-term behavior guidance.
-For instance, in the moving maze in Fig. \ref{fig:maze}, the two bridges naturally divide the task into three subgoals.
-Given a demo trajectory, we extract three key states - when the agent first reaches the bridges and the goal region.
-Formally, for each trajectory $\tau \in D$, we define CoT as an ordered set of states $F_{cot}(\tau) = \{s_t | s_t \in \tau\} = \{s^{cot}_k\}$.
-We describe the underlying principles to determine them shortly in Sec. \ref{sec:key_state_selection}.
+We observe that many low-level control tasks naturally consist of sequences of subskills.
+In a successful trajectory, there exist key observations, each of which marks the completion of a subskill.
+For instance, in Moving Maze illustrated in Fig. \ref{fig:envs}, the two bridges naturally divide the task into three subskills.
+We denote this multi-step subskill decomposition of a task into a chain of planning steps as its chain-of-thought (CoT), since the chain is considered a ``thought process'' for the task.
+The CoT provides coherent and succinct behavior guidance - typical benefits of hierarchical policy learning.
+Formally, for each trajectory $\tau \in D$, we define its CoT as a subsequence of its observations $F_{cot}(\tau) \triangleq \{s^{\textbf{cot}}(i)\}_{i=1}^{m}$, each of which marks the boundary of two adjacent subskill segments in the trajectory.
+Here we have $i$ as the index of the $m$ subskills.

-\paragraph{Coupled CoT and Behavior Modeling} We find that compared to the demos' overall high variance and noises, the CoT admits much fewer variations and shares a generalizable pattern among demos (also explained in Sec. \ref{sec:key_state_selection}).
-Hence, action predictions conditioned on the CoT (the key states) ease model optimization with reduced variations of inputs (the consistent future cues become part of the inputs).
-Moreover, the impressive sequential reasoning capability of Transformers \cite{brown2020language} enables our model to acquire (even from demonstrations of heavy noises) the capability of long-term planning via CoT prediction.
-As the action and CoT predictions are complementary, we propose to couple them in a shared Transformer architecture.